 In considering time-sharing schedules and division of parental responsibility, the Florida courts focus on protecting the best interests of the children involved.

 Florida law lists a number of factors to be used in evaluating a child’s best interests.
 However, there are no set rules for when one parent should receive certain rights over the other.
+An experienced Orlando child custody lawyer can help you work through these soft guidelines to ensure the court decision matches the true best interests of the child.

 This means that there are often steps parents can take to help secure their desired custody rights.
 At McMichen, Cinami & Demps, we can help you put yourself in the best position possible to obtain the parenting plan you desire.